thiagoboeker/Akka-Streams-desafio-backend-Hash/README.md

       userSource ~> serviceComponent.in0
       productSource ~> serviceComponent.in1

-         // Returns the output for the upstream component SourceShape(serviceComponent.out0)
+         // Returns the output for the downstream component SourceShape(serviceComponent.out0)
    })
 }